-- Votto was selected as the 2007 International League rookie of the year because of his fine season for the Louisville Bats.
+In 2007, Votto was the International League Rookie of the Year while with the Louisville Bats.
 He ranked fourth in the loop in home runs (22), second in RBIs (92), and he has compiled a 42-game on-base streak.

 Votto's father was a chef for a retirement home, worked 9-to-5, but made sure he got back to his suburban Toronto home in time to watch the Reds.

-- In 2009, Votto finished a distant second to Cubs catcher Geovany Soto in the National League Rookie of the Year voting.
+In 2009, Votto finished a distant second to Cubs catcher Geovany Soto in the NL Rookie of the Year voting.
 Joey received the only first-place vote that Soto didn't receive.

-- In 2010, Votto was the landslide winner of the National League MVP Award.
+In 2010, Votto was the landslide winner of the NL MVP.
 He received 31 of the 32 first-place votes.
-Albert Pujols got the only other first place vote.

 During the offseason, Votto likes to spend the month of October doing a lot of fun activities, "such as bike rides, Rollerblades, tennis with a buddy," he says.
 Then, starting in November, he starts more serious workouts.